Music Business Program

 It combines the elements of our strong Bachelor of Music with course work tied into the Departments of Business and Economics.
 We provide you with a solid foundation both in music and performance a well as knowledge about what makes the industry tick.
 Our faculty are true experts in audio technology, music retail, music production and music product development.
 They know the score!

 The Crane School of Music offers a Loading....
-This degree program works closely with the Crane Institute for Music Business to provide the most comprehensive preparation for employment in the music industry.
+Students in the Music Buiness major are required to obtain practical experience in their chosen field through an off-campus interniship.
 We also offer a Loading... for music majors and non-music majors.
 Unlike the Bachelor of Music degree, no audition is required for non-music majors who minor is Music Business.

 Some examples of recent internships include: